runs-on/runs-on/README.md

-# runs-on
+# runs-on: 10x cheaper GitHub Action runners

-Deploy ephemeral, cheap and fast self-hosted runners for your GitHub Action workflows, in your own AWS account.
+Get on-demand self-hosted runners for your GitHub Action workflows, of any size, at the cheapest price available.

+Runs in your own AWS account.
 Supports x64 and arm64 runners.
+Each workflow job triggers a fresh new runner (i.e. ephemeral).

 ```diff
 - runs-on: ubuntu-latest